haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 using `Chimera` with its `Volume -> Fit in Map` tool (see instructions above).

-Repeat the above procedure, but this time for the C82 domain.
+Repeat the above procedure, but this time for the C82+C34wHTH3 AlphaFold model (`BE_C82-C34-wHTH3-alphafold-trimmed.pdb`).
-Pre-calculated results are available in the `cryo-EM/powerfit-PolIII-C82` directory and also online:
+Pre-calculated results are available in the `powerfit-PolIII-core/` and `cryo-EM/powerfit-PolIII-C82-C34-wHTH3` directories.

-* Pol III core domain [powerfit results](https://alcazar.science.uu.nl/cgi/services/POWERFIT/powerfit/example/4){:target="_blank"}
-* Pol III C82 domain [powerfit results](https://alcazar.science.uu.nl/cgi/services/POWERFIT/powerfit/example/5){:target="_blank"}

 <hr>